nextstrain/nextclade_data/data/community/pathoplexus/yellow-fever-virus/README.md

 ## Scope of this dataset

 This dataset can be used for clade assignment of yellow fever virus samples.
-In contrast to the existing `nextstrain/yellow-fever/prM-E` dataset (which covers subsection of the yellow fever virus genome) this dataset comprises the full yellow fever virus genome.
+In contrast to the existing `nextstrain/yellow-fever/prM-E` dataset (which covers subsection of the yellow fever virus genome), this dataset comprises the full yellow fever virus genome.

 ## Features